EGE-Group-Concordia-University/howtos/howtos/GitHub/add-ssh-key-github.md

 ```

 ## Adding your SSH key to the ssh-agent
-In a terminal in JupyterLab run:
+In a terminal in JupyterLab run (make sure your shell is `bash`.
+You can always start a `bash` shel by first runnign the command `bash` in your terminal):
 ```
 eval "$(ssh-agent -s)"
 ```